tdwg/process/review_manager.md

 - That all comments can be identified to an individual with at least an email address (which is at least known to the Review Manager).
 - That a log of all comments is maintained so that the process is fully logged for future reference.

-When the review period is up, the Review Manager needs to inform [secretariat@tdwg.org](mailto:secretariat@tdwg.org) and create a document that **adds a recommended action against each** comment that could include (with any further explanation as necessary):
+When the Public Review period is up, the Review Manager needs to inform [secretariat@tdwg.org](mailto:secretariat@tdwg.org) and the Author and create a document that **adds a recommended action against each** comment that could include (with any further explanation as necessary):

 - Accept comment and implement the suggestion,
 - Accept comment but adds no significant addition to the proposal, or